The integral Schur-Weyl-Sergeev duality: A New Realization of

-Since Due to Proposition \ref{propRel1}(QR3),(QR5) and (QR6), according to the definition of multiplication over $\USn$, promoting the $r$-level to all $r\geq 0$, we can derive that relations (QS3), (QS5), (QS6) are satisfied by these elements.
-(QS1):
+Since the formulas for queer Schur superalgebra in Proposition \ref{propRel1}(QR3), (QR5) and (QR6) are independent with the diagonal entries of $A$, through folding the $r$-level to all $r\geq 0$, we can derive relations (QS3), (QS5), (QS6).